 Website Research and Analysis

-Raven’s Research Central feature allows you to enter a URL, domain, keyword, or phrase to bring up real-time data from Moz, AdWords, Calais, and Majestic whether or not you are subscribed to those services.
+Raven’s Research Central feature allows you to enter a URL, domain, keyword, or phrase and see real-time data from Moz, AdWords, Calais, and Majestic whether or not you are subscribed to those services.

 Research Central is ideal for researching client sites, keywords, and competitor ranking.
 Users can see detailed information on domains and URLs like referring domains, page authority, and external backlinks.
-The summary results page gives you a high level snapshot of domain-specific data like social metrics and total links.
-You can then look deeper into site quality, keywords, pages, backlinks, and site design data like semantic structure.
+Also, the summary results provide a high level snapshot of domain-specific data like social metrics and total links.
+Finally, you can look deeper into site quality, keywords, pages, backlinks, and site design data like semantic structure.
 You can also choose to add URLs for comparison here for easy head to head comparisons with your competitors.

-Researching keywords lets you see which sites are ranking for terms your client wants to rank for as well as search volume and trends.
-You can also view the number of external links to the domain that is ranking for the keyword, juice-passing links, citation flow, trust flow, domain authority, and page authority.
-The advertiser competition score helps you to gauge the competitiveness of any keyword in terms of PPC.
+Researching keywords lets you see which sites are ranking for desired terms as well as search volume and trends.
+Also, you can view the number of external links to the domain that is ranking for the keyword, juice-passing links, citation flow, trust flow, domain authority, and page authority.
+Additionally, the advertiser competition score helps gauge the competitiveness of any keyword in terms of PPC.

 Check out the following posts to learn more about Research Central: